-At 30 June 2017 the carrying value of the Deferred Exploration and Evaluation Asset was \$89,751,800 (2016: \$87,308,434) as disclosed in note 12 of the Financial Report.
+At 30 June 2018, we note that the carrying value of the Deferred Exploration and Evaluation Asset is significant to the financial statements, as disclosed in note 10.

-As the carrying value of the Deferred Exploration and Evaluation Asset represents a significant asset of the Group, we considered in necessary to assess whether any facts or circumstances exist to suggest that the carrying amount of this asset may exceed its recoverable amount.
+As the carrying value of the Deferred Exploration and Evaluation Asset represents a significant asset of the Group, we considered it necessary to assess whether any facts or circumstances exist to suggest that the carrying amount of this asset may exceed its recoverable amount.